jakobsj/TemporalCT-ContinuousGR.Reconstruction/README.txt

 3. run_show_reconstruction.m
    This will load saved reconstructions and display ortho slices.

+The rest of the files are utility functions or third-party code.

 The code have the following dependencies:

 + Assumes that the ASTRA Tomography Toolbox 1.8 is installed and on